omertahi/DSCI100_Review_Session/README.md

 ## About the Study Materials

-The notes in this repository cover a wide range of topics within Statistics and Data Science, following the syllabus of UBC's DSCI 100, STAT 201, and STAT 301 courses.
+The notes in this repository cover a wide range of topics within Statistics and Data Science, following the syllabus of UBC's DSCI 100 course.
 They are structured to provide a comprehensive understanding of each topic and include:

 - Detailed explanations of concepts
 - Examples with solutions